saidhanya18/VENDOR_SNIPE/README.md

 - Feature relevance score
 - Aggregated rating
 - Key strengths and weaknesses
+  VendorSnipe doesn’t just list vendors — it decides the best one for you, with reasoning.

 ### 🔍 Custom Query Intelligence
 Ask naturally.
 The agent understands constraints like budget, team size, and use case — and filters results accordingly.